rawbeen248/nlp-sentiment-analysis-tweets-vs-popularity/README.md

 For this project two different datasets are used.
 One is labeled (0 and 1 for positive and negative sentiments respectively) dataset and the other one is unlabeled dataset.
 There is no single dataset with labels and the features required for this investogation therefore this approach is taken.

-Main features wrequired in a single dataframe to conduct this research are: tweet text, number of likes for that tweet, number of shares for that tweet and the sentiment score for that tweet so that correlation could be computed.
+Main features required in a single dataframe to conduct this research are: tweet text, number of likes for that tweet, number of shares for that tweet and the sentiment score for that tweet so that correlation could be computed.
 As it was not possible to conduct the research using single dataset, the following steps are followed:

 1. After performing all the required preprocessing of the data, a classifcation model on the labeled dataset is trained.